Complete

 RECEIVERS.

 a.
-Nine synthesized SSB diversity receivers with pro visions for installing additional unit s.
+Nine synthesized SSB diversity receivers with pro visions for installing additional units.

 b.
 One synthesized SSB non-diversity receiver.